Testicular Biopsy for Infertility: Procedure & RecoveryFertility Treatment

-Testicular biopsy involves removing a small piece of testicle to check for sperm production.
+A testicular biopsy involves removing a small piece of the testicle to check for sperm production.
 The process of producing sperm takes place in the seminiferous tubules in the testicles.
-Inside the seminiferous tubules, there are germ cells that develop into mature sperms within 64 days and through 16 stages.
+In the seminiferous tubules, germ cells develop into mature sperms within 64 days and through 16 stages.

-By examining the samples obtained from testicular biopsy, the doctor can check out the presence or absence of germ cells and sperms as well as the development of the germ cells.
+By examining the samples obtained from testicular biopsy, the doctor can check the presence or absence of germ cells and sperms and the development of the germ cells.
 If there is a healthy sperm, it can be extracted and used in IVF and other assisted reproductive techniques.
-Needle biopsy technique is often used to diagnose infertility in patients who have azoospermia (lack of sperm) with normal FSH (Follicle-stimulating Hormone) levels because in these patients, it is not possible to distinguish obstructive azoospermia problems from spermatogenesis defects.

-It should be noted that the testicular biopsy technique is the only way to definitely diagnose the presence or absence of sperm in men with azoospermia.
-This technique is performed either by surgery (TESE method) or with a special needle (PESA method); in both methods, sampling is performed under local anesthesia (in most cases) and in a sterile room.
+It should be noted that the open testicular biopsy technique is the only way to diagnose the presence or absence of sperm in men with azoospermia.
+This technique is performed either by surgery (TESE method) or with a special needle (PESA method); in both methods, sperm retrieval is performed under local anesthesia (in most cases) and in a sterile room.

 Why Is Testicular Biopsy Done?

-Testicular biopsy is used with the aim of diagnosing sperm problems such as insufficiencies and diseases as well as retrieving sperm from the testicle to be used in IVF and other fertility treatment techniques such as IUI and ICSI.
+Testicular biopsy is used to diagnose sperm problems such as insufficiencies and diseases; also, it is helpful to retrieve sperm from the testicle to be used in IVF and other fertility treatment techniques such as IUI and ICSI.

 Of course, it’s worth mentioning that not all azoospermic patients need a biopsy test.
-If the azoospermia is due to the lack of seminal vesicles on both sides, the biopsy test will not be taken.
-Since the process of sperm production is different in various parts of the testicle, biopsy is done on different points of it.
-Today, four parts are considered for the testicle and then, testicular biopsy is done on each individual part.
+Doctors will not take the biopsy test if the azoospermia is due to the lack of seminal vesicles on both sides.
+Since sperm production differs in various parts of the testicle, a biopsy is done at different points.
+Today, four parts are considered for the testicle, and a testicular biopsy is done on each part.

 Best Candidates for Testicular Biopsy

-The best candidates for testicular biopsy are those who have very few sperm in their semen and their sperm problem is caused by the following factors:
+The best candidates for testicular biopsy are those who have very few sperm in their semen analysis, and the following factors cause their sperm problem:

 - Congenital lack or blockage of the vas deferens;